 The rights of the Company's stockholders and the Company's certificate of incorporation and bylaws are currently governed by Delaware law.
 The reincorporation shall be effectuated through a merger of Air Industries Delaware with and into Air Industries Nevada, its wholly owned subsidiary, a Nevada corporation, with Air Industries Nevada as the surviving corporation.
-Air Industries Nevada, as the surviving corporation, will file articles of merger with the Office of the Secretary of State of Nevada and Air Industries Delaware, together with Air Industries Nevada, will file a certificate of merger with the Office of the Secretary of State of the State of Delaware.
+Air Industries Nevada, as the surviving corporation, will file articles of merger with the Office of the Secretary of State of Nevada and Air Industries Delaware, together with Air Industries Nevada, will file a certificate of merger with the Office of the Secretary of State of Delaware.
 Accordingly, after the effective time of the Reincorporation Merger, your rights as a stockholder will be governed by Nevada law and the articles of incorporation and bylaws of Air Industries Nevada.
 The statutory corporate laws of the State of Nevada, as governed by Chapters 78 and 92A (concerning Mergers) of the Nevada Revised Statutes ("NRS"), are similar in many respects to those of Delaware, as governed by the Delaware General Corporation Law ("DGCL").
 However, there are certain differences that may affect your rights as a stockholder, as well as the corporate governance of the corporation.
-The following are summaries of material differences between the current rights of stockholders of Air Industries Delaware and the rights of stockholders of Air Industries Nevada following the consummation of the Reincorporation Merger.
+The following are summaries of material differences between the current rights of stockholders of Air Industries Nevada following the consummation of the Reincorporation Merger.